Claken/Piscine_Flutter/README.md

 This project is part of the 42 school post-common-core curriculum.

-# 👩🏻‍🏫 What I gained from the project
+# 👩🏻‍🏫 What I have gained from the project

 With this project, I learn the basics of Dart and Flutter to build mobile applications : <br />
 - I learned to use widgets like Scaffold, ListView, TabBar, Container, etc, to organize my code